Academic Building Spotlights

-This building houses the Howard R. Hughes College of Engineering which features soil and robotics labs, a wind tunnel, a water flume, and acoustic chambers.
-The complex also features a full-scale replica of Howard R. Hughes’ record-setting H-1 Racer is even suspended in William Wells Great Hall, which is located in building A.
+Home to the College of Engineering, this complex features soil and robotics labs, a wind tunnel, a water flume, and acoustic chambers.
+A full-scale replica of Howard Hughes’ record-setting H-1 Racer is even suspended in William Wells Great Hall, which is located in building A.

 Stan Fulton Building